skycoin/skycoin/cmd/cli/README.md

-  addressGen           Generate skycoin or bitcoin addresses addressOutputs       Display outputs of specific addresses addressTransactions  Show detail for transaction associated with one or more specified addresses blocks               Lists the content of a single block or a range of blocks broadcastTransaction Broadcast a raw transaction to the network checkdb              Verify the database createRawTransaction Create a raw transaction to be broadcast to the network later decodeRawTransaction Decode raw transaction decryptWallet        Decrypt wallet
+  addressGen           Generate skycoin or bitcoin addresses addressOutputs       Display outputs of specific addresses addressTransactions  Show detail for transaction associated with one or more specified addresses addresscount         Get the count of addresses with unspent outputs (coins). blocks               Lists the content of a single block or a range of blocks broadcastTransaction Broadcast a raw transaction to the network checkDBDecoding      Verify the database data encoding checkdb              Verify the database completion           Output shell completion code for the given shell (bash or zsh) createRawTransaction Create a raw transaction to be broadcast to the network later decodeRawTransaction Decode raw transaction decryptWallet        Decrypt wallet